“Ben’s Great Idea”

 Ben straddled the rail and slid to the bottom of the stairs.
-A dash to the kitchen for a bowl, Sugar Pops, milk and a spoon.
+Then he dashed to the kitchen for a bowl, Sugar Pops, milk and a spoon.
 He could inhale a bowl of cereal, while standing, in 90 seconds flat.
 No sense wasting time eating when you could be on an adventure was his philosophy.

 He glanced at his watch.
 It was a Timex with lots of buttons, big numbers that glowed at night, a compass and a green and brown camo wrist band.
-Two more minutes and it would be exactly 7:00am.
-Perhaps this was a little early for Grandpa Jimmy.
+Two more minutes and it would be exactly 7:00 am.
+I guess it is a little early for an old guy, he thought.

-Ben decided to wait, hoping the old guy would show up before the top-secret meeting at ten.
+Ben decided to wait, hoping Grandpa Jimmy would show up before the top-secret meeting at ten.
 He laid his bike on the ground, then sat down and leaned against the hangar.
 The warmth of the sun felt good on this chilly morning.
 His eyes slowly closed as his head tilted to one side.
-He jerked as he brought himself back to consciousness and opened his eyes to check his watch, 7:03am.
+He jerked as he brought himself back to consciousness and opened his eyes to check his watch, 7:03 am.
 Seconds seemed like minutes and minutes felt like hours.

 Just when he was about to give up, he heard a gunshot.
 He jumped to his feet, who was shooting?
-Turned out, it was the sound of the backfire from Grandpa Jimmy’s tired pickup.
+It turned out not to be a gunshot, just the backfire from Grandpa Jimmy’s tired pickup.
 It rolled to a stop in front of the hangar with a belch and puff of smoke.